José Antonio Urquiza

 José Antonio Urquiza Septién (April 10, 1904 – April 11, 1938) was a Mexican integrist, wealthy landowner, and a key figure in developing Mexican synarchism.
 Along with many other radical Catholics, Urquiza co-founded the far-right National Synarchist Union (UNS).
 He had given a considerable amount of his fortune to the organization and heavily financed the group's early activities and growth.

 Urquiza is often erroneously cited as having been leader and sole founder of the UNS.
-Despite being a devout Catholic and integrist, Urquiza was not an ideologue and did not have an interest in politics.
+Urquiza was not an ideologue and did not have an interest in politics.
 During his brief time with the UNS, which he regarded as a civic association, the organization had not yet established its core tenets of synarchism.
 Urquiza was noted to have vehemently opposed the politicization of the organization.

 Early life

-Urquiza was born to a prominent and wealthy family of landowners in Queretaro City on April 10, 1904.
+Urquiza was born to a prominent and wealthy family of landowners in Santiago de Querétaro on April 10, 1904.
+His father's name was Manuel M. Urquiza.
 His family lost a considerable amount of land during the Mexican Revolution.